dexter0725/cpfinfobot/README.md

 - **LLM**: `gpt-4o-mini` via `ChatOpenAI` for grounded answers and summaries.

-> The knowledge base ships with curated CPF FAQ summaries.
-Update them manually and rerun the rebuild script whenever new official information is available.
+> The knowledge base ships with the CPF Board’s 2025 information sheet.
+Update the corpus via the Admin tab or rebuild script whenever new official information is available.

 ## Sample Data
 Three CPF knowledge snippets are preloaded under `data/sample_docs/` covering retirement payouts, housing usage, and contribution rules.
 Add more official CPF FAQs to improve coverage.